zdenecek/mff-rocnikovy-projekt/DEVELOPMENT.md

 - `mysql` - mysql database
 - `frontend` - frontend
 - `migration` - migration service, run once to migrate mysql database and seed dummy data
+- `test` - test service, run tests

 ## Testing

 Tests for backend are provided.
-Tests are written using Jest and Supertest.
+Tests are written using Mocha.

 To run the tests, run the following command in the `backend` directory: